 In addition to its desert, Arizona has an abundance of landscapes.
 27% of the land is forests – most of it state parks offering numerous outdoor activities.
 The biggest attraction of all is the Grand Canyon and the Colorado River carving it all the way.
 The Canyon is one of the Seventh Natural Wonders of the World and the first national park.

-State sales tax is 6.25% and no state income tax.
+- State sales tax is 6.25% and no state income tax.

-No state personal income tax
+- No state personal income tax.
+And that is big!

-Property tax is imposed by local taxing units.
+- Property tax is imposed by local taxing units.
 Seniors 65 yrs old and older qualify for exemptions of $10,000 and more.

-Gasoline tax is 38.4 cents/gallon
+- The gasoline tax is 20 cents/gallon

-Real estate prices:
+Real estate prices

 The snowbirds moving season often means busy roads and increased moving rates.
 Don’t panic though, we work hard to find the best car shipping rate and the best auto transport carrier to ship your vehicle.
 We can also provide all the necessary information to help you avoid the most common auto transport mistakes.